Skip to main content

 Malai

-The figurative meaning of Malai is “cream of the crop,” a perfect summation of what founder and CEO Pooja Bavishi is aiming to deliver to DC customers following the amazing success of her flagship store in Brooklyn.
-South Asian ingredients and spices serve as the foundation of Bavishi’s eggless ice cream, leading to striking flavors (seriously, bask in the glow of this list) and textures truly unique to this shop at The Wharf.
+The figurative meaning of Malai is “cream of the crop,” a perfect summation of what founder and CEO Pooja Bavishi aims to deliver to DC customers following the amazing success of her flagship store in Brooklyn.
+South Asian ingredients and spices provide the foundation of Bavishi’s eggless ice cream, leading to striking flavors (seriously, bask in the glow of this list) and textures truly unique to this shop at The Wharf.
 Bavishi was inspired by her Indian parents’ morning chai and mouthwatering dishes, which led to experimentation and a spin on ice cream that you can’t find anywhere else.

 12